MylesThomas/twitter/README.md

 # twitter
-repository with code for the figures/viz/analysis on my twitter page @WisconsinStats
+the analysis on my twitter page @WisconsinStats comes from this repo